GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

-The SSN rate limit error page can be distinguished from the resolution rate limit error page by the fact that the SSN timeout is 1 hour, whereas the resolution limiter has a timeout of 6 hours.
+The SSN rate limit error page can be distinguished from the resolution rate limit error page by the fact that the SSN timeout is 1 hour,
+    whereas the resolution limiter has a timeout of 6 hours
 ## Address verification rate limiter
 ### Description
 This is the rate limiter for the Phone step.
 It is referred to in